Zamiell/isaac-faq/README.md

 ## How do I apply a costume to my character?

 This is called a "null costume" and it is accomplished via the `EntityPlayer.AddNullCostume()` method.
-For more information, see [Lytebringr's 8th video - Costumes and Item Pools](https://www.youtube.com/watch?v=R1CdCyGL1DQ&list=PLMZJyHSWa_My5DDoTQcKCgs475xIpQHSF&index=9).
+For more information, see [Lytebringr's 8th video](https://www.youtube.com/watch?v=R1CdCyGL1DQ&list=PLMZJyHSWa_My5DDoTQcKCgs475xIpQHSF&index=9).

 <br />